open/close all folders

 - Samsonite is a chemical invented by Samson Fandorin, an ancestor of Erast Fandorin in Boris Akunun's book "Quest".
 Drinking it lets the user hear a message from Fandorin.
 It can also contain general knowledge (in the novel, Russian language and culture).

-- This is how Magickians use the Encyclopedia Necromantick Book Of Shadows in The Dragon Knight.
+- In The Dragon Knight, this is how Magickians use the Encyclopedia Necromantick Book Of Shadows.

 - The entire premise of Chuck is that Chuck accidentally absorbs all knowledge of the CIA and NSA in a single night, and has flashes of said knowledge whenever he sees something related to them.